 The debate over the movie casting was so intense that entire forums were divided over it, with those supporting the casting and those against it being banned for their opinions.
 Protesters considered those who supported the casting as blind and shrugging off a big issue, while those that eagerly anticipated the movie thought the protesters were not 'true' fans.

 Firebending only being able to manipulate preexisting flames (except in special circumstances).
 People tend either to be upset that it's not the same as in the show, or feel that it now fits with the other three bending types in that it doesn't create the bendable element.

-Dork Age: For Shyamalan, easily the lowest point of his, receiving universally bad reviews from all corners of the audience and receiving a huge backlash for its unfaithful, soulless approach to its source material.
+Dork Age: For Shyamalan, easily the lowest point of his, receiving universally bad reviews from professional critics and all corners of the Internet and receiving a huge backlash for its unfaithful, soulless approach to its source material.
 It followed up on the critical failure of The Happening and for many signaled the end of Shyamalan's dominance in Hollywood.
 However, after the similar critical failure of After Earth, Shyamalan was able to make a comeback with The Visit and Split.

 Francis Guinan as Pakku has been noted by several reviewers to be the one actor to escape the film with his dignity intact, putting real effort and emotion into his scant screen time in stark contrast to everyone else.

 Seychelle Gabriel's performance as Yue also was moderately well received by fans, and Bryan and Mike would later cast her as Asami Sato in The Legend of Korra.

 Even though his portrayal may not have been entirely accurate to the character he was playing, most critics noted that Shaun Toub as Iroh was one of the few cast members who put effort into their performance.